 Certificate and revocation information are the property of DigiCert.
-DigiCert grants permission to reproduce and distribute certificates on a non-exclusive and royalty-free basis, provided that they are reproduced and distributed in full.
+DigiCert grants permission to reproduce and distribute certificates on a nonDexclusive and royaltyDfree basis, provided that they are reproduced and distributed in full.
 DigiCert does not allow derivative works of its certificates or products without prior written permission.
 Private and Public Keys remain the property of the Subscribers who rightfully hold them.
 All secret shares (distributed elements) of the DigiCert Private Keys are the property of DigiCert.